 - Prepare your protective clothing and emergency kit.
 Have other items ready in the car, including things your pets will need.
 You may need to leave in a hurry, so make sure you know where everything is.
 See pages 8 & 9 for information. - Ensure your property is well prepared and flammable items are removed or put away.
-See pages 12 & 13 for detailed instructions on how to prepare your property before and during fire season. - Monitor, listen and stay connected.
+See pages 12 & 13 for detailed instructions on how to prepare your property before and during fire season. - Stay informed.
 Keep yourself updated with current weather conditions and warnings.
-See the inside cover and back page for how to stay informed.
+See page 15 for information on how to stay informed.